react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator-2.0.md

   The function receives the following properties in it's argument:

+  - `current` - Values for the current screen:
+    - `progress` - Renimated node representing the progress value of the current screen.
+  - `next` - Values for the current screen the screen after this one in the stack.
+This can be `undefined` in case the screen animating is the last one.
+    - `progress` - Renimated node representing the progress value of the next screen.
   - `index` - The index of the card in the stack.
-  - `progress`- Reanimated nodes representing the progress of the animation:
-    - `current`: Progress value of the current screen.
-    - `next` - Progress value for the screen after this one in the stack.
-This can be `undefined` in case the screen animating is the last one.
   - `closing` - Animated node representing whether the card is closing. `1` when closing, `0` if not.
   - `layouts` - Layout measurements for various items we use for animation.
     - `screen` - Layout of the whole screen.
 Contains `height` and `width` properties.